nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

 This is for business identifiers.

-This is sliced to include a cross care setting identifier which MUST be populated.
+This is sliced to include a cross-care setting identifier which **MUST** be populated.
 The codeSystem for this identifier is `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.

 ### status ###